Apple Springs, Texas: History

 The town was founded shortly after the Civil War as May Apple Springs.
 The community took its name from a nearby spring where May apples grew.
 A post office has been in operation at Apple Springs since 1884.
 The community moved to the location of the Groveton, Lufkin and Northern Railway when a track was built between Groveton and Vair.
 Apple Springs had 75 residents during World War I and had three general stores, a gin, a bank, and a cafe.
 The railroad was abandoned in 1931 and the community moved to State Highway 94.
 In the mid-1930s, Apple Springs had 12 businesses and 150 residents.
 The town rose to a population of 285 in 1965, and then progressively declined to about 130 people, with nine businesses, in the 1990s.
 In 2000, the population was 185 with 21 businesses.

 On January 19, 1990, a strong F3 tornado damaged around 20 homes, overturned a mobile home and shifted it around 70 feet, and snapped several power poles.

-On November 23, 2004, a strong tornado occurred in Davy Crockett National Forest near Apple Springs, stranding seven hunters and severely damaging their vehicles.
-Along its path, 70-90 percent of trees were downed or damaged.